 One last glance at the Cramer Fire Firefighters Memorial

-After what seemed to be about an hour-long visit, it was time to head out.
+After what seemed to be about an hour, it was time to head out.
 But, as we were heading back to that little white foot-bridge, something told me to turn around for one last look at the bronze sculptures.

 A helicopter arrived at approximately 1524 hrs but was unable to land due to smoke conditions.
 Observers on other aircraft witnessed fire progression and extremely high flame fronts in the area of Firefighters Allen and Heath.
 Further attempts to contact the firefighters by radio were unsuccessful.

 The bodies of both firefighters were found together by other firefighters later in the day.
 Both firefighters carried fire shelters but neither shelter was found fully deployed.
 The cause of death for both firefighters was listed as massive burns.”

 You can read the Cramer Fire OSHA Briefing Paper Citation.

 It’s important that we all take the time to visit these small firefighter memorials as we happen upon them.

 They are there for purpose; to share their stories of heroism.
 These fireman memorials and monuments are there to teach us.

 But more importantly, the likes of the Cramer Fire Fighters Memorial are there to remind us of their sacrifice and selfless acts of bravery.
 They laid down their lives for wildlife and for all of us.

 I will remember this place and those firefighters’ names for the rest of my life; Jeff Allen and Shane Heath.
 And, every July 22nd, I will think of your mothers and fathers, and their heroic Yellow Shirt brothers and sisters.